 - [...] the highly experience betting integrity team has viewed various aspects of the match and held strong concerns over the actions in the goals conceded by FK Dinamo Riga [...] - [...] there is sufficient pricing irregularities to hold a reasonably high level of concern." - 10.
-On 19 December 2023, the LFF Ethics Committee issued a decision with reference number 4/2023 (the "LFF Ethics Committee Decision"), by virtue of which it considered that the Match was fixed and several players were sanctioned as regards of it.
+On 19 December 2023, the LFF Ethics Committee issued its decision with reference number 4/2023 (the "LFF Ethics Committee Decision"), by virtue of which it considered that the Match was fixed and several players were sanctioned as regards of it.
 The operative part of such decision, in what concerns the Player, reads in its pertinent part as follows: - "4.1.
-Admit that the October, 7 2023 match of the 'Optibet' Nakottnes League Championship between FK 'Dinamo Riga' FK Tukums 2000'/TSS-2 was manipulated by the players of FK 'Dinamo Riga' with the aim of achieving a specific result of the game. - 4.2 Admit that the Player Fedorovics Daniels (Comet ID No. 20069 was directly involved in the intentional manipulation of the game result.
+Admit that the October, 7 2023 match of the 'Optibet' Nakottnes League Championship between FK 'Dinamo Riga'" FK Tukums 2000'/TSS-2 was manipulated by the players of FK 'Dinamo Riga' with the aim of achieving a specific result of the game. - "[...]
+4.6.
+Admit that the player Lotčikovs Artūrs (Comet ID No. 34579) was directly involved in the deliberate manipulation of the game result.
 Based on Disciplinary Regulations Annex No. 1 p.
-10.1.3.2 and p.
-15, apply for 12 months disqualification and 1000 (one thousand) EUR fine." - 11.
-On 6 January 2024, the Player filed an appeal with the LFF Appeals Committee against the LFF Ethics Committee Decision, requesting it to be set aside. - 12.
-On 12 February 2024, the LFF Appeals Committee rendered its decision ("the Appealed Decision") dismissing the Player's appeal, in the following terms: - "Based on the third part of the article 58 of the LFF Statutes, point 7.1 and 7.5 of the regulations of the LFF Legal Institutions LFF Appeals Committee - 1) leave unchanged the decision of the LFF Ethics Committee of 19 December 2023 No. 4/2023 resolution parts 4.2. point, which admits that the player Daniels Fedorovics (Comet ID No. 20069) was directly involved in deliberate manipulation of the match result, and which imposes a 12-month disqualification from all competitions organized by the LFF and EUR 1000 (one thousand) fine;
+10.1.3.2. and p.15, apply a 12-month disqualification and a fine of 1000 (one thousand) EUR;" - 11.
+On 5 January 2024, the Appellant filed an appeal with the LFF Appeals Committee against the LFF Ethics Committee Decision, requesting it to be set aside. - 12.
+On 12 February 2024, the LFF Appeals Committee rendered its decision ("the Appealed Decision") dismissing the Player's appeal, in the following terms: - "Based on the third part of Article 58 of the LFF Statutes, point 7.1 and 7.5. of the Regulations of LFF Legal Institutions LFF Appeals Committee - 1) To leave unchanged the decision of the LFF Ethics Committee of 19 December 2023 No. 4/2023 resolution parts 4.6. point, which admits that the player Artūrs Ļotčikovs

+(COMET ID No. 20069) was directly involved in the deliberate manipulation of the match result, and which imposes a 12-month disqualification from all competitions organized by the LFF and EUR 1 000 (one thousand) fine;

-2) reject appeal of Daniels Fedorovics from 6 January 2024.
+2) reject appeal of Artūrs Ļotčikovs from 5 January 2024.